CommonAccord/Cmacc-Org/Doc/Wx/com/foley/GRS/FCPAPolicy/Form/Doc_v01.md

 8.1.sec=Any questions regarding this Policy or anti-bribery and anti-corruption laws should be directed to {CONTACT}.

-8.2.sec=Any employee of ABC must immediately report to {CONTACT}, or the Compliance Hotline, evidence that a director, officer, employee, agent, representative, or business partner of ABC has violated or may violate this Policy, the FCPA, or any other anti-corruption law.
+8.2.sec=Any employee of {P1.Handle} must immediately report to {CONTACT}, or the Compliance Hotline, evidence that a director, officer, employee, agent, representative, or business partner of {P1.Handle} has violated or may violate this Policy, the FCPA, or any other anti-corruption law.
 Failure to report such information is cause for disciplinary action up to and including termination.
 The Company has zero tolerance for retaliation of any kind against any individual who in good faith makes inquiries, reports concerns, or participates in external or internal investigations.
 Any employee who is concerned about retaliation or feels that he or she has been subjected to such retaliation should immediately contact the Compliance Hotline or {CONTACT}.

 8.3.sec=The Compliance Hotline is a toll-free, confidential, third party service set up for employees to report possible violations of the law, this Policy, or other ABC policies.
 The Hotline is staffed 24 hours per day and calls can be accepted in any language.
 Callers may make reports anonymously if they choose.
 The Compliance Hotline can be reached by phone at {NUMBER}.
 Reports or concerns can also be submitted online at {URL}.
-All calls and online reports will be promptly forwarded to ABC’s Corporate Headquarters for investigation and review.
+All calls and online reports will be promptly forwarded to {P1.Handle}’s Corporate Headquarters for investigation and review.
 Employees may also report issues or problems by email to {EMAIL} or by mail addressed to {CONTACT, ADDRESS}.

 8.=[Z/ol-none/s3]